 Day 1: Arrival in San José.
 You will be picked up at the airport and taken to a nearby hotel for the night.
 The exact hotel depends on availability, but when possible we try to pick hotels with good birding on the grounds, so you can start getting your eye in while you wait for the rest of the group to arrive.
 For those who arrive early (i.e. before noon), there may be an opportunity to do some local birding in the afternoon, for a small extra fee (dependent on availability of a local guide).
 If you are interested in this please contact the office.

-Later in the morning, We’ll visit a hummingbird garden; the banks of lilac verbena blooms (Porterweed) attract good numbers of hummingbirds, which are usually easy to view as they forage below eye-level at close range.
-Here, we have a chance of finding the amazing Black-crested Coquette, the striking Snowcap, and, sometimes Bronze-tailed Plumeleteer.
-Other more regularly occurring hummingbirds include Crowned Woodnymph, Green Thorntail, and Violet-headed Hummingbird.
-We’ll stop for lunch at a local restaurant, then drive another hour or so to La Selva Field Station; we’ll stay either in the field station or at a nearby lodge for the next two nights.
+Later in the morning, we’ll stop in at a hummingbird garden where banks of lilac verbena blooms (Porterweed) attract good numbers of hummingbirds, which are usually easy to view as they forage below eye-level at close range.
+Here, we have a chance of finding the amazing Black-crested Coquette, the striking Snowcap, and, sometimes too the Bronze-tailed Plumeleteer.
+Other, more regularly occurring hummingbirds include Crowned Woodnypmph, Green Thorntail, and Violet-headed Hummingbird.
+We’ll stop for lunch at a local restaurant, then drive another hour or so to La Selva Field Station, our base for the next two nights.
 In the afternoon, there should be enough time to begin birding La Selva, picking up some of the regular species around the HQ clearing, which is always active and “birdy”.
 Regulars in this area include Band-backed Wren, Long-tailed Tyrant, Passerini’s and Golden-hooded Tanagers, Black-faced Grosbeak, and Olive-crowned Euphonia; while keeping an eye in the surrounding treetops may yield Black-mandibled or Keel-billed Toucans, or a Collared Aracari.
 Note: on some tours, we stay at a nearby lodge for the nights of day 2 and day 3, and visit La Selva as a day trip.

 Day 3: La Selva.
 Bird activity around the cabins and cafeteria can be so intense in the early morning that it is hard to make any progress down the trails, and often the day is over before you know it.
 Montezuma Oropendolas, White-crowned Parrots, and Keel-billed and Chestnut-mandibled Toucans are some of the more impressive species, but the smaller and more brightly-colored birds are also mesmerizing.
 Passerini’s, and Golden-hooded Tanagers, Blue Dacnis, several euphonias, Paltry Tyrannulet, Black-cowled Oriole, and Rufous-tailed Jacamar are all usually easy to see here.
 If we are lucky we might also see one of the tame Crested Guans or Great Curassows around the edge of the clearing as well.
 This area can also be good for finding White-collared Manakin, and Black-cheeked, Cinnamon and Chestnut-colored Woodpeckers.
 Venturing farther into the reserve, we’ll walk some of the wide, flat trails, where we get into tall rainforest where we’ll search for other species like Great Tinamou, Semiplumbeous Hawk, Rufous and Broad-billed Motmots, Violaceous and Slaty-tailed Trogons, Rufous-winged Woodpecker, White-ringed Flycatcher, both Stripe-breasted and Black-throated Wrens, and the local Plain-colored Tanager.
 We’ll also search the open country at the edge of the forest for the rare Great Green Macaw, and also check here for Laughing Falcon, Gray Hawk, Yellow-crowned Euphonia, and Gray-crowned Yellowthroat.
 As well as birds we’ll be on the lookout for sloths, howler monkeys, agoutis, and peccaries too.
 It is also a great place to see the Strawberry Poison Frog.
 For those who wish to search for night birds, we can do so, with Pauraque being the most regular, but other possibilities including Spectacled Owl, Great Potoo, and Short-tailed Nighthawk.

-Day 4: La Selva to Savegre.
+Day 4: La Selva to the Talamamcan highlands.
 We’ll have a final morning in La Selva targeting whatever we still need, before departing for Savegre in the Talamanca mountains.
 Much of the afternoon will be spent driving, although there should be time to check out some hummingbird feeders shortly after arrival.
 The hummer feeders in the area regularly attract Scintillant and Magnificent Hummingbirds, Green Violet-ear, and White-throated Mountain-gem.
 On this night or the following night, there will be an optional night foray to look for Dusky Nightjar or the scarce Bare-shanked Screech-Owl.
-We’ll spend two nights at one of the lodges in the Savegre Valley.
+We’ll spend two nights at one of the lodges in the area.

 Day 6: Cerro de la Muerte to Carara.
 Today, after breakfast, we’ll pack up and head up to the stunted treeline forest and grassy páramo over 10,000 ft (3000 m), which will be the highest point reached on the tour.
 The weather can be forbidding, and only a few hardy birds, like Volcano Hummingbird, Sooty Thrush, Timberline Wren, Slaty Flowerpiercer, and Volcano Junco can make a living up here.
 If we’re lucky we may also track down some of the scarcer residents in the area, like Black-and-yellow Silky-Flycatcher, or Peg-billed Finch.
 We’ll stop at a nearby restaurant where we should see the lovely Fiery-throated Hummingbird, and a quick look down a short trail may give us the chance for a Wrenthrush or Buffy Tuftedcheek.
 After lunch at a local restaurant, we’ll drive on to Carara, in the lowlands of the Pacific Coast, where we’ll stay for the following two nights.
 After checking in to the hotel in the afternoon, there may be some time for late afternoon birding, where we can look for the stunning Fiery-billed Aracari, and may get our first views of the impressive Scarlet Macaw.

 If we are lucky, and encounter an army ant swarm, we may even find Gray-headed Tanager, Bicolored Antbird or Tawny-winged Woodcreeper in attendance.
-After lunch, we’ll take a relaxing afternoon boat ride on the Tarcol estuary and in the nearby mangroves, adding swathes of new birds.
-We’ll be on the lookout for Double-striped Thick-knee, Southern Lapwing, Roseate Spoonbill, Yellow-headed Caracara, Turquoise-browed Motmot, Bare-throated Tiger-Heron, Boat-billed Heron, Common (“Mangrove”) Black-Hawk, Panama Flycatcher, “Mangrove” (Yellow) Warbler, and Mangrove Vireo.
-If we are very lucky we may even run into the rare Mangrove Hummingbird.
+An afternoon boat ride on the Tarcol estuary and nearby mangroves will add swathes of new birds, and also being a very relaxing way to spend the late afternoon.
+On the boat ride, while on the estuary, we’ll be on the lookout for Double-striped Thick-knee, Southern Lapwing, Roseate Spoonbill, Yellow-headed Caracara, Turquoise-browed Motmot, and Bare-throated Tiger-Heron and Boat-billed Heron; while in the mangroves we’ll be hoping for Common (“Mangrove) Black-Hawk, Panama Flycatcher, “Mangrove” (Yellow) Warbler, or Mangrove Vireo.
+If we are very lucky we may even run into the rare Mangrove Hummingbird too.
 Note: due to tides, we sometimes take the boat trip in the morning instead of the afternoon.

 Day 8: Carara to San Jose/DEPARTURE.
 We have another morning to bird in Carara, trying different trails for any missing birds.
 After lunch, we will drive directly to the airport for afternoon departures (5pm or later).